 - Males have more antenna segments than females.

 Honey bee drones are known for congregating in mating areas known as drone congregation areas.
-These areas are high in the air and often reform in the same place year after year.
+These areas are high in the air and often reappear in the same place year after year.
 Some bee species gather in similar groups, except the gathering occurs not in the air but in flowers.
 These groups are called leks and are very similar to sports bars.

 But not all male bees gather in groups.
-Some just peruse the nesting areas near to where they were born and wait for females to appear from their nests.
+Some just peruse the nesting areas near where they were born and wait for females to appear from their nests.
 Some males even dig down into the ground, intercepting females on their way out.

 The size of males differs as well.
-In some species the males are larger than their female counterparts and in others they are smaller.
+In some species, the males are larger than their female counterparts and in others, they are smaller.
 The size of males can vary within the species as well.
 In his book, The Bees of the World, Michener writes that within a species the larger males are more apt to cruise the nesting area looking for females, while the smaller males are more likely to look for females on flowers.

 On the wing, it is hard to tell one sex from another.
-But if you watch bees frequently, you may be able to see them mating (an excellent clue as to who is who), or you may see the the bright colors on the face of a male.
+But if you watch bees frequently, you may be able to see them mating (an excellent clue as to who is who), or you may see the bright colors on the face of a male.

 Honey Bee Suite